chhayanshp11/chhayanshp11.github.io/content/hero/index.md

 buttonText: 'Contact Me'
 ---

-I'm an India based software developer with a goal-driven creative mindset and passion for learning and innovating.
+I'm an Data Science and Cyber Security Enthusiast with a goal-driven creative mindset and passion for learning and innovating.

-Currently working as a Software Developer at [Amdocs](https://www.amdocs.com/) and as a Freelance Content Writer for [Pepper Content](https://www.peppercontent.io).
+Currently pursuing my MS in Information Technology and Management from [The University of Texas at Dallas.](https://www.utdallas.edu/).

-Outside work, I occasionally blog on [Medium](https://chhayanshp11.medium.com/).
-Off-screen, I sketch my thoughts [here](https://pin.it/4W1Rxtj)!
+Outside work, I love adventure sports and aim to travel the world.